fuzzzerd/SharpFM/CONTRIBUTING.md

 # Contributing

 Contributions are welcome!
 As an open source project, any help we can get fixing bugs or adding features is always appreciated.
-In all cases, PRs will be reviewed with an eye toward future maintainability, so things like good comments, unit test coverage, and thorough design are importat considerations.
+In all cases, PRs will be reviewed with an eye toward future maintainability, so things like good comments and thorough design are important considerations.
 If you decide to work on a bug or feature from our issue list, please be prepared to work through design or maintenance issues in the PR.

 ## Features